comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 > We are right if **[some measurable statement]**.

-We can see here that these statements make it clear to determine whether to accept or reject the hypothesis: we count the number of people who said something, and then calcluate the percentage.
+We can see here that these statements make it clear to determine whether to accept or reject the hypothesis: we count the number of people who said something, and then calculate the percentage.

 Steve Blank states that we should make bets with ourselves (or with each other if in teams) to help make the success/failure definition clear.
 By framing it as a bet, it helps us to make these concrete.